Finleth/music-scheduler/README.md

 This next step to connect a TimeTree calendar is a brute force implementation and will be updated in the future to allow a seamless integration within the application UI itself.

-To connect a TimeTree calendar to this application, you will have to create a TimeTree calendar and take the calendar ID which can be found in the URL when viewing said calendar in the browser like such: https://timetreeapp.com/calendars/{id}.
+To connect a TimeTree calendar to this application, you will have to create a TimeTree calendar and take the calendar ID which can be found in the URL when viewing said calendar in the browser like so: `https://timetreeapp.com/calendars/{id}`.
 With this calendar ID, manually create a record in the `time_tree_calendars` table with the values:

 ```json
 {